Chi-Time/Chi-Time.github.io/_projects/project-bloom-twins.md

 Over the course of the project, the design team had many setbacks and I would often in my spare time go and help them out with design tasks and eventually found myself developing a good portion of the intro quest and dialogue with another designer who needed help.
 Along with this, I found during the later portions of the project when development slowed with a lot of free time and so I spent it by creating the musical score for the demo for the town's theme, dungeon theme and boss theme.

 The project was a great experience and I had a lot of fun and learnt a lot about team work in a current development methodology.
-I also gained a greater insight into the development process of a game and helped hone my skills in quest development, programming in another engine and level design.
+I also gained a greater insight into the development process of a game and helped hone my skills in quest development, scripting and developing in another engine and level design.